ch3ckkm8/basher/README.md

 ## Storage

-Variables are stored in `~/.basher_store`, one per line, as `KEY=VALUE` followed by a tab-separated custom column name (which may be empty if you didn't set one):
+Variables are stored in `~/.basher_store`, one per line, as `KEY=VALUE` followed by a custom column name and a `[notable]` flag, both optional, separated by the Unit Separator character (`\x1f`, not a visible character in a normal text editor):

 ```
-target=10.10.10.6	IP
-user=myuser
-port=8080
+target=10.10.10.6␟IP␟
+user=myuser␟␟
+session_id=8f3a1c2e␟␟1
 ```

 You don't need to edit this file by hand — it's managed for you by the `set`, `--delete`, and `--clear` commands.

+> **Note:** older versions of this script used a literal tab as the separator, which had a subtle bug (bash collapses consecutive tabs, corrupting entries that had no custom column).
+If `basher` finds any leftover tab-delimited entries in your store file, it automatically migrates them to the current format the next time you run it — your variable values are preserved, but any custom `[ColumnName]`/`[notable]` tags on those specific entries are reset to default, since they can't be reliably recovered from the old corrupted format.
+You'll see a one-time message like:
+> ```
+> Migrated 3 variable(s) from an older basher storage format.
+> Values were preserved; any custom [ColumnName]/[notable] tags on those were reset — feel free to re-set them.
+> ```

 You can override the storage location with the `BASHER_STORE` environment variable: